relatedcode/RelatedDB/README.md

 ### Serial Execution, Thread Safety

-The database write actions are serialized.
-This means, the Insert, Update and Delete actions will be executed one after the other (managed by RelatedDB) automatically.
+Database write operations are serialized, meaning Insert, Update, and Delete actions are executed sequentially (automatically managed by RelatedDB).

-The Fetch methods are thread-safe.
-This means you will have back the results in the same thread you have initiated the request from.
+Fetch methods are thread-safe, ensuring that results are returned on the same thread from which the request was initiated.

 > **Note**: You can initiate both read and write actions from any thread you like.